ysyk2021/handling-workplace-conflict-effective-strategies-for-managing-difficult-situations/src/chapter-8-1.md

-Chapter 8: Creating a Culture of Conflict Management: Encouraging Proactive Conflict Management Across the Organization
+Encouraging Proactive Conflict Management Across the Organization
 =======================================================================================================================

 Creating a culture of conflict management is essential for promoting a healthy work environment.
 By encouraging proactive conflict management across the organization, managers and employees can prevent conflicts from escalating and promote positive relationships in the workplace.